Skip to main content

 Taking control: Simple steps for symptom management

-You have the power to manage many menopause symptoms with these lifestyle adjustments:
+You can manage many menopause symptoms with simple lifestyle changes:

 • Prioritize sleep: Aim for 7-8 hours in a cool, dark, quiet room.